critical thinking skills child

 Anyone can guess who will win a fight.
 You can pick the person with the cooler name or the better record.
 But a true prediction, the kind that analysts make, is built on a foundation of evidence.
 It’s the difference between saying, “I think Nueraji will win because he looks stronger,” and saying, “Based on Nueraji’s past five performances against similar opponents and Crosbie’s documented weakness in late rounds, Nueraji has a 65% probability of winning via decision.”

-This is exactly what we ask our students to do in school every single day.
+Here’s exactly what we ask our students to do in school every single day.
 When a history teacher asks, “What was the primary cause of the Civil War?” they aren’t looking for a one-word answer.
 They want a thesis supported by evidence.
-When a science teacher asks for a hypothesis, they expect an educated guess based on prior knowledge, not a wild stab in the dark.
-We are teaching our kids to be analysts.
+When a science teacher asks for a hypothesis, they expect an educated guess based on prior knowledge, not a wild stab in the dark. we’re teaching our kids to be analysts.
 The subject matter—whether it’s a UFC fight or a chemistry experiment—is just the vehicle for the skill.

 Analyzing the ‘Fighters’: A Lesson in Data Collection